Hanan-Abdullah/Use-a-Pre-trained-Image-Classifier-to-Identify-Dog-Breeds/README.md

 This project is part of Udacity's 'AI Programming with Python' Nanodegree.

-In this project I used a created image classifier to identify dog breeds.
+I used a created image classifier to identify dog breeds.